publicissapient-france/xebikart-infra/doc/adr/007-use-external-dns-to-manage-dns-records.md

 ## Context and Problem Statement

-We are deploying Kubernetes Services of type `LoadBalancer`, which in turns creates a Google Cloud Network Load Balancer on GCP, with the associated public IP address.
+We are deploying Kubernetes Services of type `LoadBalancer` in order to expose services such as RabbitMQ.
+This creates a Google Cloud Network Load Balancer on GCP, with the associated public IP address.

 In order to contact services using a name and not a raw IP address, we need to be able to create DNS records automatically and in a clean way, pointing on